Regional 2 South West: South West 2 West (1996–2009)

-South West 1 West (2009–present)
+South West 1 West (2009–2022)

 League restructuring by the RFU meant that South West 2 West and South East 2 East were renamed as South West 1 West and South West 1 East, with both leagues remaining at tier 6.
 Promotion was to National League 3 South West, while relegation continued to either Western Counties North or Western Counties West.

+Regional 2 South West (2022– )

+League restructuring by the RFU created twelve leagues at level six.
+The champions are promoted to Regional 1 South West and the bottom two sides are relegated, depending on location, to either Counties 1 Western West, Counties 1 Western North or Counties 1 Southern South.

 Promotion play-offs

 From season 2000–01 through to 2018–19 there has been a play-off, between the league runners-up of South West 1 East and South West 1 West, for the third and final promotion place to South West Premier.
 The team with the superior league record had home advantage.
 At the end of the 2018–19 season the South West 1 West teams' have been the stronger with thirteen wins to the South West 1 East teams' six, while the home team has won promotion thirteen times to the away teams six.